kevinml98/JasperReport/README.md

 Using JasperReport in Eclipse<br/><br/>

 Learning how to use JasperReport with Java in Ecplise.<br/>
 A little step by step of how i've done it.
-Also the necessary libraries.
+Also the necessary libraries.<br/><br/>

+@Kevin Martínez Leiva - 2018